Sites built with Wowchemy can be deployed to almost any provider due to the static nature of the generated website.

 Let’s take a look at Netlify and some of the alternatives below.

 If you decide to deploy with Netlify (recommended), your site will be built automatically.

 Otherwise, download your site to your computer and run the

-hugo command in your terminal to generate your site in the
+hugo command in the terminal app to generate your entire site in a new folder named

 We recommend deploying your site with Netlify.
 Netlify is free and provides fast global access, automated deployment when you add or modify content, and one-click HTTPS security.
 Check out our guide to deploy with Netlify.